MiddletonCommunityVoice/services-list/content/chemists/Late-night-tescos.md

 ### Opening Hours
-OPEN 6am to 12 midnight Mon to Sat.
+6am to 12 midnight Mon to Sat.  /
-11am to 5pm Sundays.
+Sundays 11am to 5pm.